QUESTIONING IF YOU SHOULD SPEND MONEY ON A FITNESS MEMBERSHIP? JOINING A GYM CAN BE AN INVESTMENT, BUT IT MAY JUST BE THE BEST DECISION YOU’LL MAKE.

 While this isn’t the case for everyone, working out at home means there’s a chance you’ll default to the same workouts—time and time again.

-If you’re anything like me, at-home workouts generally end up being a compilation of favorite exercises you’re comfortable doing, which might guarantee a more enjoyable workout, but one that doesn’t really require much thought or planning.
+If you’re anything like me, at-home workouts generally end up being a compilation of favorite exercises you’re comfortable doing, which might guarantee a more enjoyable workout, but one that doesn’t really require much thought, planning or effort.

 Spending money on a fitness membership means you have a wide variety of equipment to choose from.
 Plus, if you’re getting your workout on in a group session, the probability is high that the instructor will have you do something a little different in each class.

-(I’ve been going to my gym for almost two years now, and I still have new moves thrown at me every now and again.)
+(I’ve been going to my gym for over two years now, and I still have new moves thrown at me every now and again.)

 Why is variety important?
 Variety engages both your mind and body to keep motivation and strength high long term.